Wikia/infobox-template-builder/docs/api.md

 The `InfoboxThemeData` class is where custom styles of the infobox are stored.

 #### Adding a row to an infobox template
-`InfoboxData` has a `newElement` function that is available both statically and via an `InfoboxData` instance.
+`InfoboxData` has a `newElement` function that is available both statically and non-statically, via an `InfoboxData` instance.
 Here's an example usage:
 ```javascript
 // create infobox instance
 var infobox = new InfoboxTemplateBuilder();